Circuit Guide

 Track Design and Specifications

-The main oval measures 1.5 miles (2.414 km) in length, though IndyCar used a slightly longer 1.52-mile (2.45 km) configuration during its tenure from 2001 to 2010.
-The track features progressive banking in its four turns, ranging from 17 to 20 degrees.
-This design allows drivers to find multiple racing lines, creating side-by-side racing opportunities.
-The frontstretch has 9-11 degrees of banking, while the backstretch features a more modest 5-degree banking.
-In addition to the oval, Kansas Speedway contains a 2.37-mile (3.81 km) road course with six turns.
-This "roval" configuration utilizes portions of the infield and the main oval, adding versatility to the facility's racing calendar.
+The main oval measures 1.5 miles (2.414 km) in length with an asphalt surface throughout.
+The track features progressive banking in its turns, ranging from 17 to 20 degrees.
+This design allows drivers to find multiple racing lines, creating side-by-side racing opportunities and exciting multi-groove competition.
+The frontstretch has 9 to 11 degrees of banking, while the backstretch features a more modest 5-degree banking.
+In 2012, Kansas Speedway added a permanent infield road course as part of major renovations.
+This road course can combine with portions of the oval to create a "roval" configuration measuring 2.370 miles (3.814 km) in length.
+The entire surface uses asphalt paving.

 Racing Portfolio